Historic, upscale, a shopping mecca, urban elegance redefined

 Living in Yorkville

 - Shopping: Yorkville is one of the best places to go if you are looking for the latest designer styles.
-The neighbourhood is like a treasure chest, filled to the brim with upscale shops and specialty boutiques, including Vera Wang, Tiffany & Co, Chanel, Prada, Burberry, Royal De Versailles, and Gucci.
+The neighbourhood is like a treasure chest, filled to the brim with upscale shops and specialty boutiques, including Louis Vuitton, Tiffany & Co, Chanel, Prada, Burberry, Royal De Versailles, and Gucci.
 For a better glimpse of shopping opportunities in Yorkville, click here.

 - Wining & dining: Yorkville is also a stomping ground for Toronto's avid food lovers.
-The neighbourhood has a wide selection of culinary gems, which include Sassafraz, Sotto Sotto, Dimmi Bar & Trattoria, The One Eighty, and Planta Toronto.
+The neighbourhood has a wide selection of culinary gems, which include Sassafraz, Sotto Sotto, Dimmi Bar & Trattoria, STK Steakhouse, and Planta Toronto.

 - History & culture: During the 1960s, Yorkville was the Bohemian centre of the hippie and youth counter-culture movements.
 Today, it is a destination for couture shopping, fine art galleries, and celebrity watching.
 Yorkville has a host of art galleries and many cultural attractions.
 Spots to check out include the Royal Ontario Museum and The Royal Conservatory of Music.